Kettle

 Once the application is initialized, you can manage the database, or multiple databases,

-commands.
+by using the db and migrate commands.
 If you don't pass anything in the optional

-parameter, it will default to the default
+[<database>] parameter, it will default to the default database.

 ./kettle db:install [<database>]